muhammadramadhanap14/HouseSellingApp/README.md

    Manages the display of property listings within a `RecyclerView`, utilizing **Glide** for image handling.
 Click listeners are set up to navigate users to the detailed view of a selected listing.

 2. **ListingDetailActivity.kt**
    Displays detailed property information, including price, address, and specific property features like bedrooms and bathrooms.
-Data is retrieved from the `ListingViewModel`.
+Data is retrieved from the repository.

-3. **ListingViewModel.kt**
-   Manages data for listings and their details, fetching from the `ListingRepository`, which connects to the API.
-Observed by **LiveData**, the ViewModel updates the UI upon data changes.

-4. **SearchResultsActivity.kt**
+3. **SearchResultsActivity.kt**
-   Fetches and displays search results from the API, observing the `listings` LiveData in the `ListingViewModel` to update the UI dynamically.
+   Fetches and displays search results from the API, observing data to update the UI dynamically.

-5. **MainActivity.kt**
+4. **MainActivity.kt**
    Serves as the app’s entry point, setting up the initial content view and initializing essential components.

 ---